 There approximately six million car crashes every year in the United States.
 While many accidents only result in property damage, millions of people are still injured, and thousands lose their lives.
 Soft tissue injuries like whiplash are among the most common types of physical damage, as it’s estimated nearly three million people suffer from it annually.
 Not all of those injuries are sustained in car accidents.
 The second most common cause of whiplash is sports-related incidents.

 Whiplash is common after a car accident because of the motion the vehicle subjects the body to.
 When a car is traveling and is suddenly brought to a stop or is forced in the opposing direction, the bodies inside the vehicle continue to propel forward at the original speed the car was traveling.
 The force is what puts enough stress on the head, neck, and back to cause an injury.
+Due to the fact that the muscles and ligaments often take time to fully “settle” after a traumatic event like a collision, symptoms of pain or discomfort can be delayed.

 What Accident Types are Most Likely to Result in Whiplash?